Winson-030/dify-kubernetes/README.md

 ~~I have developed ssrf_proxy yaml file but not integrate into `dify-deployment.yaml` and `dify-mirror-deployment.yaml` currently.~~
 ~~Thanks for the issue [#4](https://github.com/Winson-030/dify-kubernetes/issues/4) and I will add ssrf_proxy back ASAP.
 You can get this file `dify/middleware/ssrf.yaml`.~~

-Added ssrf proxy component.
+Added ssrf proxy component to `dify-deployment.yaml` and `dify-mirror-deployment.yaml`.
-You can get this file in `dify/middleware/ssrf.yaml`

 ### Other vector database